The smooth classification of 4-dimensional complete intersections: Introduction

 We first list some existing results about the Sullivan Conjecture, its analogue in dimensions $n < 3$ and its converse.

 When $n = 1$, $X_1(\dd)$ is an oriented surface and the classification is classical (in particular the Sullivan Conjecture holds but its converse does not).

 When $n = 2$, $X_2(\dd)$ is a simply-connected smooth manifold and smooth classification results are currently out of reach.
-However, the topological classification can be deduced from results of Freedman \cite{Fr}: Two complete intersections are homeomorphic if and only if they have the same Pontryagin class $p_1$ and the same Euler-characteristic.
-The converse fails, because the total degree is not even a diffeomorphism invariant (eg.\ $X_2(4)$, $X_2(3,2)$ and $X_2(2,2,2)$ are all K3-surfaces.)
+However, the topological classification can be deduced from results of Freedman \cite{Fr}: Two complete intersections are homeomorphic if and only if they have the same Pontryagin class $p_1$ and the same Euler characteristic.
+The converse fails, because the total degree is not even a diffeomorphism invariant (e.g.\ $X_2(4)$, $X_2(3,2)$ and $X_2(2,2,2)$ are all K3-surfaces.)

-When $n \geq 3$, the converse of the Sullivan Conjecture holds, see Proposition \ref{prop:SC-conv}.
+When $n \geq 3$, the converse of the Sullivan Conjecture holds; see Proposition \ref{prop:SC-conv}.

-If $n = 3$ the Sullivan Conjecture follows from classification theorems of Wall or Jupp \cite{W1, J}.
+If $n = 3$ the Sullivan Conjecture follows from classification theorems of Wall or Jupp \cite{Wa1, J}.

 If $n = 4$, Fang and Klaus \cite[Remark 2]{F-K} proved that the Sullivan Conjecture holds up to connected sum with homotopy $8$-spheres:

 \begin{thm}[Fang and Klaus \cite{F-K}] Suppose that $X_4(\dd)$ and $X_4(\dd')$ are complete intersections with $SD_4(\dd) = SD_4(\dd')$.
 Then there is a homotopy $8$-sphere $\Sigma$ such that $X_4(\dd')$ and $X_4(\dd) \sharp \Sigma$ are diffeomorphic. \end{thm}